 Mick Jagger 143 is a screenprint by Andy Warhol in his signature collage style, from the Mick Jagger portfolio.
 The piece is a testament to Warhol’s study of celebrity.
 The collection displays Jagger through a lens of varied angles and facial expressions, while Warhol’s use of color serves to amplify the rockstar’s most alluring qualities.
-Like others in the series, Mick Jagger 143 includes both Warhol’s signature in pencil and Jagger’s in felt pen.
-Notably, the complete Mick Jagger series is included in Warhol’s top 10 most valuable portfolios ever sold.
+Like the others in the series, Mick Jagger 143 includes both Warhol’s signature in pencil and Jagger’s in felt pen.

 Andy Warhol and Mick Jagger met at a party in the early 1960’s.
 The Rolling Stones were flying high on their first U.S. tour at the time.
 From their first meeting, Warhol was surely enamored by Jagger’s rock and roll persona and his sex symbol status.
 He would later say of Jagger, “He’s androgynous enough for almost anyone.”
 Both being social creatures with a love of nightlife, the two would spend a lot of time together over the years.
 This led to their collaboration in 1971, when Jagger asked Warhol to work on the album cover for Sticky Fingers.
 The cover went on to become one of the most famous and subversive in rock and roll history.
 Featuring a close-up shot of a zipper and tight-fitting pair of jeans, its phallic imagery exhibited Warhol’s fascination with the band’s hypersexual image.